SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 Attributes
 ==========

+:newTerm:`Attributes` provide more information about a declaration or type.
+There are two kinds of attributes in Swift, those that apply to declarations and those that apply to types.
+For instance, the ``required`` attribute is applied to a designated or convenience initializer declaration of a class to indicate that every subclass must implement that initializer.
+The ``noreturn`` attribute is applied to a function or method type to indicate that the function or method doesn't return to its caller.

+Attributes are specified by writing the ``@`` symbol followed by the attribute's name and any arguments that the attribute accepts:

 .. syntax-outline::

     @<#attribute name#>
     @<#attribute name#>(<#attribute arguments#>)

+Some declaration attributes accept arguments that specify more information about the attribute and how it applies to a particular declaration.
+These *attribute arguments* are enclosed in parentheses and their format is defined by the attribute they belong to.

 ..
 TR: Which attributes are inheritable and which attribute imply other attributes?